 Website: For more information about the Carnegie Medals, please visit ALA's webiste for the Andrew Carnegie Medals for Excellence in Fiction and Nonfiction here.

-2013: See the complete list of finalists for the Andrew Carnegie Medals for Excellence in Fiction and Nonfiction in your library, bookstore, and reading group.
+A guide to Making the most of the Andrew Carnegie Medals for Excellence in Fiction and Nonfiction in your library, bookstore, and reading group.

 Fiction: "Canada" by Richard Ford

 Non-fiction: "Short Nights of the Shadow Catcher" by Timothy Egan